QilanLin/PinyinRocketMac/README.md

 With just a single click on the app's icon, you can instantly restore performance, saving you the time and hassle of having to reboot.
 When the system is lagging, it becomes difficult to switch to different windows/apps to save data or perform other necessary operations before rebooting.
 Even selecting the restart option from the menu requires several slow mouse clicks.

 ## Features & Usage
-- **Super Simple Operation:** Simply pinch with five fingers on the touchpad, or open the Launchpad, find the logo of this app, and click it.
+- **Super Simple Operation:** Simply pinch with five fingers on the trackpad, or open the Launchpad, find the logo of this app, and click it.
 In just one second, the problem of the system being extremely slow is solved.
 - **Super Lightweight:** The app is only a few MB in size, requires no privacy permissions, and does not need to run continuously in the background, consuming extra memory; it does not need to be launched in advance and exits automatically after use.

 ## Installation